List of characters in The Loud House franchise: Lincoln Loud

-Lincoln Albert Loud (voiced by Sean Ryan Fox in the pilot "Bathroom Break!!", Grant Palmer in S1E1A-S1E22B, Collin Dean in S1E23A-S3E18A, singing voice by Jackson Petty in S3E17, Tex Hammond in S3E18B-S4E21B, Asher Bishop in S4E23A-S6E3A, Bentley Griffin in S6E4-Present and Nickelodeon All-Star Brawl, portrayed by Wolfgang Schaeffer in A Loud House Christmas and The Really Loud House, Justin Allan as a young boy in The Really Loud House) is an 11-year-old boy (12-year-old season 5 onward and The Really Loud House) with white hair who is the middle child and the only son in the Loud family.
-The character got his name from E Lincoln Avenue in Royal Oak where the show's creator Chris Savino grew up.
+Lincoln Albert Loud (voiced by Sean Ryan Fox in 2014, Grant Palmer in 2016, Collin Dean in 2016-2018, singing voice by Jackson Petty in "Really Loud Music", Tex Hammond in 2018-2020, Asher Bishop in 2020-2022, Bentley Griffin in 2022-2024, Sawyer Cole in 2023-2025, Nick A. Fisher in 2025-present), portrayed by Wolfgang Schaeffer in A Loud House Christmas, The Really Loud House, and A Really Haunted Loud House, Justin Allan as a young boy in The Really Loud House) is an 11-year-old boy (12-year-old season 6 onward and live-action media) with white hair who is the middle child and the only son in the Loud family.
+The character got his name from E Lincoln Avenue in Royal Oak, where the show's creator Chris Savino grew up.
 Lincoln has a passion for comic books, especially his favorite superhero Ace Savvy who has a playing card theme as well as secret agent David Steele.
-Lincoln is also the family nerd along with Lisa.
+Alongside his little sister Lisa, Lincoln is the family nerd.
 He is also, however, the primary leader of his ten sisters, as he typically plans schemes, strategies, and "operations" for better convenience, as well as to help others, that the girls more often than not follow.
 Lincoln has other talents, including cooking, playing video games, performing magic tricks, and coaching his younger sister Lola to prepare her for her pageants.
 Lincoln wears an orange polo shirt, blue jeans, gray socks, and white sneakers.
-Lincoln often breaks the fourth wall by talking to the audience about living with all of his sisters and considers himself the "man with a plan."
+Lincoln often breaks the fourth wall by talking to the audience about living with all of his sisters, and considers himself the "Man with a Plan."
 He tries to give helpful advice concerning sibling relationships.
 For the first four seasons, Lincoln attends Royal Woods Elementary School with his younger sisters Lucy, Lana, Lola, and Lisa and is a 5th grader there.
-In "The Loudest Thanksgiving", it is revealed that Lincoln is vulnerable to tryptophan which causes him to fall asleep before Thanksgiving dessert is served.
-In "Schooled!", Lincoln starts attending Royal Woods Middle School and transitions to 6th grade.
-As of that episode, Lincoln attends school with his older sister Lynn.
+In "The Loudest Thanksgiving", it is revealed that Lincoln is vulnerable to tryptophan, which causes him to fall asleep before Thanksgiving dessert is served.
+In "Schooled!", Lincoln starts attending Royal Woods Middle School and transitions to 6th grade, attending school with his older sister Lynn.